Opentrons/opentrons/api/docs/v2/new_modules.rst

 Loading Labware
 ===============

 Like with all modules, use the Heater-Shaker’s :py:meth:`~.HeaterShakerContext.load_labware` method to specify what you will place on the module.
 For the Heater-Shaker, you must use a definition that describes the combination of a thermal adapter and labware that fits it.

-Currently, the `Opentrons Labware Library <https://labware.opentrons.com/>`_ includes standalone thermal adapter definitions and several pre-configured thermal adapter and labware combinations that help make the Heater-Shaker ready to use right out of the box.
+Currently, the `Opentrons Labware Library <https://labware.opentrons.com/>`_ includes several pre-configured thermal adapter and labware combinations and standalone thermal adapter definitions that help make the Heater-Shaker ready to use right out of the box.
+See the :ref:`new-labware` chapter for information and examples about loading labware on modules.

 Pre-configured Combinations
 ---------------------------

 The Heater-Shaker supports these thermal adapter and labware combinations by default.
+These let you load the adapter and labware with a single definition.

 .. list-table::
    :header-rows: 1